SimpleCodeByElmir/DevOps/Linux_System/README.md

 ## Part 6.
 Installing and configuring the time service

-`-` Although we have the correct time now, it may not always be that way.
-To avoid having to set it every time yourself, there are time sync services.

 **== Task ==**

 ##### Set up the automatic time synchronisation service.